 \section{Introduction}

-The rapid development of quantum technologies raises a requirement of creating quantum thermodynamics to describe the emerged physics of quantum machines \cite{Brandao2015,doi:10.1080/00107514.2016.1201896,Goold_2016,DePasquale2018,10.1088/2053-2571/ab21c6,RevModPhys.92.041002}.
-Concerned with thermodynamic phenomena occurring at the quantum level, quantum thermodynamics aims to rebuild thermodynamics for small systems from the microscopic dynamics of quantum mechanics \cite{Neill2016,PhysRevB.98.134306,PhysRevLett.124.160601,PRXQuantum.2.030202,RODUNER20221} and to design revolutionary quantum machines outperforming their classical counterparts by quantum features \cite{Jaramillo_2016,doi:10.1126/science.aad6320,10.1116/5.0083192}.
-In the exploration of improving the efficacies of quantum processors, finding quantities to measure and define thermodynamic quantities, e.g., heat and work, and understanding the statistics of their fluctuations during the nonequilibrum dynamics are of crucial importance.
+The rapid development of quantum technologies raises the requirement of creating quantum thermodynamics to describe the emergent physics of quantum machines \cite{Brandao2015,doi:10.1080/00107514.2016.1201896,Goold_2016,DePasquale2018,10.1088/2053-2571/ab21c6,RevModPhys.92.041002}.
+Concerned with thermodynamic phenomena occurring at the quantum level, quantum thermodynamics aims to rebuild thermodynamics for small systems from the microscopic dynamics of quantum mechanics \cite{Neill2016,PhysRevB.98.134306,PhysRevLett.124.160601,PRXQuantum.2.030202,RODUNER20221} and design revolutionary quantum machines outperforming their classical counterparts by quantum features \cite{Jaramillo_2016,doi:10.1126/science.aad6320,10.1116/5.0083192}.
+In the exploration of improving the efficacies of quantum processors, finding quantities to measure and define thermodynamic quantities, e.g., heat and work, and understanding the statistics of their fluctuations during the nonequilibrium dynamics are of crucial importance.